 Fishing a river is different than calm waters in a lake.
 The current will push around lighter baits.
 Plus lures need to look natural with the current.
 Finding the right weight or size is an important factor in river fishing.

 A river angler needs to carry an assortment of lures.
 Each area will have a different depth and amount of current.
 This affects how a lure performs.
 You need lures for shallow and deep water.
-Size plays a factor with smaller lure generally more productive.
-There are times, however, an 1/2 ounce spinnerbait or 6-8 inch Rapala is the better bait.
+Size plays a factor with smaller lures generally more productive.
+There are times, however, an 1/2 ounce spinnerbait or 6-8 inch Rapala is the best bait.

 The weights will vary on current and depth.
 This applies to soft plastic rigs and live bait.
 Deepwater with a moderate current will drag a one-ounce sinker easily.
 An angler needs an assortment of weights ranging from split shot up to 2 ounces or more.
 A large river with deep water may require sinkers 3-6 ounces.

-There are fish lures that do not work to catch.
+There are fish lures that do not work on a few fish.
 The time of year is another influence on bait choice.
 In other words, live bait is needed in certain situations.
-Making it simple, live bait is considered anything not lure for this article.
+Making it simple, live bait is considered anything not a lure for this article.
 Chicken liver, dough ball, and other bait is not live but fished in the same manner.